fdsdev90/AlbumFootballSoccer/readme.md

-Album football soccer
+Album football soccer [JDBC branch]

-what is it?

-it's a program that retrieves info of famous football players.
+In this branch the backend is implemented using JDBC implementation, of course there will be security threaths such as sql injection.